rafaelaudy/rafaelaudy.github.io/_posts/2015-10-30-simple-angular-2-app.md

 }
 ```

-To define a component using Angular 2 we will need to creat a class (TypeScript) and decorate (TypeScript) with the @Component annotation.
+To define a component using Angular 2 we will need to create a class (TypeScript) and decorate (TypeScript) with the @Component annotation.
 Then our class will have our logic while the component annotation is going to define the Angular component.
 The annotation content reminds me a lot of how we used to create a Angular 1 directive definition.
-Interestingy annotations will probably be part of ES7.
+Interestingly annotations will probably be part of ES7.

 Just to help you out, here is a quick comparison of Angular 1 and 2 concepts: